 Peyton Manning, now in his 18th NFL season, has been the Joker to Brady’s Batman.
 Manning holds 15 NFL regular season passing records, including the most yards and touchdowns of all time.
 Manning’s success in the regular season is only rivaled by Brady’s, and where Brady thrives (playoffs) Manning has faltered.
 Manning is 12-13 in his career in the playoffs, and the only postseason stat in which he equals Brady is in the amount of Super Bowls he has lost (2).
 Now for a guy to play in 25 playoff games (and counting), win a Super Bowl and have all those regular accolades is an amazing career.
 But Peyton Manning was put on this Earth to play football at the same time as Thomas Brady, and they will forever be entwined.

 While stats are fun for casual conversations with friends, all that matters to Patriots, Broncos, Brady and Manning fans is the outcome of Sunday’s matchup.
 From now until Sunday you’ll see a million articles about how the game is so much more than Brady and Manning, but when it comes down to it, it really isn’t.
 It’s all about Brady and Manning.
 It’s about two guys who love the game of football and are really, really good at it, and for the 17th time they get to duke it out to see who is the better man.
 I can confidently say we will never see a quarterback rivalry at this level again, and I’m just glad I got to be a fan during their tenures.
 As for Sunday’s game?
 Patriots 23 Broncos 16.

-Posted on January 21, 2016, in Uncategorized and tagged denver broncos, football, new England patriots, NFL, peyton manning, quaterback, Super Bowl, tom brady.
+Posted on January 21, 2016, in Average Blog Posts and tagged denver broncos, football, new England patriots, NFL, peyton manning, quaterback, Super Bowl, tom brady.
 Bookmark the permalink.
 Leave a comment.